 GREATER PRODUCTIVITY THAN

-The new company is living up to its high expectations, with a strong business model and a solid runway for continued growth and efficiency.
+After setting the new company on a path to success, the private equity sponsor exited its investment through a profitable sale to a special purpose acquisition company (SPAC).
+Meanwhile, the business is living up to its high expectations, with a solid runway for continued growth and efficiency.
 With FCM’s partnership, its leaders and associates not only achieved, but exceeded the financial and operational goals of their transition.